Fish-Network/FishProtocol/README.md

 # Protocol for Reputation-based Capital Pooling

 Community-driven investing faltered not because blockchain failed to deliver on its trust-less nature.
-It faltered because people didn't trust each other off-chain.
+It faltered because there was missing trust infrastructure amongst the humans using the blockchain.

 Dating back to 2021, investor groups used NFTs to track membership, and ERC-20 to track financial units.
 It was a seemingly complete solution at the time; infrastructure was cheap to use, and many Venture DAO experiments proliferated with small amounts of capital.
 The average size of these pooled investment clubs was ~$1000 total.
 Why?